lorriman/bggdatadumper/readme.md

 # bggdatadumper
 Dumps boardgame data from boardgamegeek, via the public xml api, in to a csv file

-##intro
+## Intro

 bggdatadumper dumps boardgamegeek boardgame xml in to a fairly raw form directly to a csv file ready to be manipulated by Excel or any spreadsheet.
 The dump preserves all of the original data in the xml from the BGG xml api by generically traversing the tags and attributes converting them in to long very column names.
-It works with BGG xml quirks and is not generically usable for any XML.
+It works with BGG xml quirks and is not generically usable for other XML.

-##future updates
+## Future updates

 In future a facility will be provided to provide your own column name conversions to automate the process ahead of a spreadsheet.